Mindful Monday #470: Making the Most of Your 2% Moments

 Read more from The Learning Leader Show With Ryan Hawk

 ABOUT PODCAST BOOKS SPEAKING LEADERSHIP CIRCLES Welcome to Mindful Monday!
-This week, we focus on character, your WHO, how to get feedback, the best way to acquire customers, and wise words from Bob Sutton.
+This week, we focus on inner excellence, the importance of selling, very bad advice, a speech about finding your people, and some wise words from Jim Mattis.
 And...
-CLICK HERE to read our USA Today Best-Selling book, The Score That Matters. #633: General Stanley McChrystal - On Character Stanley McChrystal is a retired four-star general.
-Stan is the former commander of the nation’s premier military counter-terrorism force, Joint Special...
+CLICK HERE to read our USA Today Best-Selling book, The Score That Matters. #642: Jim Murphy - Inner Excellence Jim Murphy is a mental performance coach for some of the most accomplished professional athletes in the world.
+Formerly a professional baseball...